manushikapoor/To-Do-list-v2/README.md

 # To-Do-list-v2

-To run, copy the following in command prompt
+To load the node modules, copy the following in command prompt
 ```
 npm init
 ```